 A high-quality three-star ping pong ball must not have a visible seam around the center of the sphere.
 It should also be firm and must not cave in when it is pressed on its sides.
 Ping pong balls are usually smashed with the racket during competitions so firmness is a very important characteristic and another reason why those with a rating of three stars are the best ping pong balls available.

 Table tennis balls also usually come in two main colors, white and orange.
 These are highly visible against the blue or green ping pong tables and are the only colors which are approved for competitions and tournaments.

 The Evolution of Ping Pong Balls

-People from elite families during the 1800’s first used golf-balls for their past time sport which is usually done after dinner time.
-These golf balls are volleyed back and forth a table with books acting as the net.
-It was not until 1901 that James W. Gibb innovate a ping pong ball made of a celluloid material.
+When the game of ping pong was first invented it was typically played by a certain type of player.
+Those from elite families during the 1800’s first used golf-balls for their past time sport which was usually played after dinner time.
+These golf balls were volleyed back and forth over a table with books acting as the net and it wasn’t until 1901 that James W. Gibb invented a ‘ping pong ball’ made of celluloid.

 Celluloid is a kind of thermoplastic material which has nitrocellulose and camphor in its compound structure.
-Camphor was eventually identified to gradually squeeze out of the ping pong balls overtime.
-Once exposed to air, camphor sublimes and becomes an environmental hazard.
+Camphor was gradually removed from ping pong balls over time as it was discovered, once exposed to air, camphor sublimes and becomes an environmental hazard.

-Some celluloid balls were still used allowed to be used in tournaments until July 2014.
-The ITTF has also posted a list in their website for the approved balls for the period January to December 2017.
+Some celluloid balls were still used in tournaments until July 2014.
+The ITTF now has a list of tournament standard ping pong balls on their website.

 Olympic / Tournament Standard Ping Pong Balls